Meet Our Staff

 Administrator & Department Directors

 Leslie Anderson, Office Support Director – When clients visit LCHD, every program begins with work initiated by our Office Support Staff.
-Leslie leads her staff of Angie Maples and Amanda Brown and has enjoyed 21 years of service.
+Leslie leads her staff of Angie Maples and Amanda Brown and has enjoyed 23 years of service.
 Designated as the official Laclede County Registrar, Leslie oversees the Vital Records Program (Birth & Death Certificates) and the Deputy Registrars at our agency.
-With over 44 years of combined staff experience Leslie states, “Whether you are celebrating the happiest time of your life, or are grieving a loss of a loved one, my staff and I are here to assist you in all your needs.”
+With over 50 years of combined staff experience, Leslie states, “Whether you are celebrating the happiest time of your life, or you are grieving a loss of a loved one, my staff and I are here to assist you in all your needs.”
 Leslie also leads our Diaper Bank Program.

-Tracy Legan, WIC Nutritionist/Coordinator – After providing nutrition services for both a hospital facility and another health department, Tracy joined the LCHD team 17 years ago.
-Under the United States Department of Agriculture’s (USDA) Women, Infants & Children Program (WIC), Tracy directs services for our annual caseload of 13,334 clients.
-Promoting the benefits of breastfeeding, good nutrition and adequate physical fitness, Tracy leads her staff of Julie Quick (Nutrition Certifier), Jill Kremer (Nutritionist), Beth McDonald (Breastfeeding Peer Counselor), Rachael Weber (Office Support Assistant), and Glenna Anthony (Office Support Assistant).
+Tracy Legan, WIC Nutritionist/Coordinator – After providing nutrition services for both a hospital facility and another health department, Tracy joined the LCHD team 19 years ago.
+Under the United States Department of Agriculture’s (USDA) Women, Infants & Children Program (WIC), Tracy directs services for our annual caseload of 13,032 clients.
+Promoting the benefits of breastfeeding, good nutrition and adequate physical fitness, Tracy leads her staff of Julie Quick (Nutrition Certifier), Jill Kremer (Nutritionist), Beth McDonald (Breastfeeding Peer Counselor), Glenna Anthony (Office Support Assistant), and Kristin Prock (Office Support Assistant).
 Showing by example, Tracy offers these helpful suggestions, “Individuals can affect their overall health with the foods they put into their bodies.
 Choose more whole foods, cook more at home, grow some of your own foods, eat a variety, and choose healthier beverages.”

 Kimberly Smith, Registered Nurse/Director of Nursing – Accepting the role of Director of Nursing in 2018, “Kim” brings 30+ years of public health nursing experience to our agency.
-Together with her staff nurses Alicia McAtee/RN and David Wyant/RN, this team provides hundreds of client contact services each year.
-From investigating Communicable Diseases, to laboratory draws in the Community Laboratory Program, to providing disease-eradicating vaccinations, and so much more; Kim and her staff nurses are dedicated to the care of our county residents, and their overall health.
-In Kim’s word, “Public Health Nursing is my calling in life.
-It’s about educating people ‘before’ the incident happens, and less about reacting to it ‘after’ the fact.”
+Together with her staff nurses, Robin Coday, RN, Shelby Srigley, RN, and David Wyant, RN, this team provides hundreds of client contact services each year.
+From investigating Communicable Diseases, to laboratory draws in the Community Laboratory Program, to providing disease-eradicating vaccinations, and so much more, Kim and her staff nurses are dedicated to the care of our county residents and their overall health.
+In Kim’s words, “Public Health Nursing is my calling in life.
+It is about educating people ‘before’ the incident happens, and less about reacting to it ‘after’ the fact.”